plone/training/theming/theme-package.rst

    ERR!
 Error: failed to fetch from registry: grunt

-Then use this as a workaround and try again:
+then use this as a workaround and try again:

 .. code-block:: bash

    npm config set registry http://registry.npmjs.org/

-.. note:: When ever you made changes to your less/css files, you have to rebuild the bundle.
+.. note:: You have to rebuild the bundle whenever you make changes to your LESS/CSS files.

-To test changes in less files, you can build/rebuild your bundle TTW in the ``resource registry`` of Plone.
+To test changes in LESS files you can build/rebuild your bundle TTW in Plone's ``resource registry`` control panel.
 Just go to ``@@resourceregistry-controlpanel`` and press *Build* for the tango-bundle.

-TODO: show some screenshots here.
+..
+TODO:: show some screenshots here.

-Or you can use the plone-compile-resources script, to rebuild the bundle.
-But except you have setup a zeoserver setup with multiple client, you have to stop your instance first, before you can use this script.
+Alternatively, you can use the ``plone-compile-resources`` script to rebuild the bundle.
+If you are running a ZEO cluster with multiple clients, you can run this script at any time.
+If not, you have to stop your instance first, because the script needs to write to the ZODB.

 .. code-block:: bash

    $ ./bin/plone-compile-resources --bundle=tango-bundle

-This will start the Plone instance, read variables from the registry and compile your bundle.
+This will start the Plone instance, read variables from the registry, and compile your bundle.
-If your Plone site has an id other than *Plone*, you can provide the ``--site-id``.
+If your Plone site is not named ``Plone``, you can provide the id using the ``--site-id`` parameter.

-After you compiled your bundle with the ``plone-compile-resources`` once, you can use the generated Gruntfile and recompile your bundle as follow:
+After you compiled your bundle with the ``plone-compile-resources`` once, you can use the generated ``Gruntfile.js`` and recompile your bundle as follows:

 .. code-block:: bash

    $ grunt compile-tango-bundle

-The name of our bundle is ``tango-bundle``, you can find the right name of the *Grunt task* to compile your bundle at the bottom of the ``Gruntfile.js``.
+The name of our bundle is ``tango-bundle``.
+You can find the name of the generated *Grunt task* to compile your bundle at the bottom of the ``Gruntfile.js``.
-This pure Grunt method is much faster then using the ``plone-compile-resources`` script.

 .. note::

+    This Grunt-only method is much faster than using the ``plone-compile-resources`` script, but it cannot be used in all circumstances.

-   You can use this direct Grunt method until you change something in the resources and bundle registration.
+   Specifically, you can use this direct method until you change something in the resources and bundle registration.
 Then you have to use the ``plone-compile-resources`` once again, before you can use the pure Grunt method.

 ..
-Using parts of Boostrap
+Using parts of Bootstrap
 .. +++++++++++++++++++++++

 ..
-Since Plone already uses Bootstrap internaly, we only need to load some parts of Bootstrap which does not come with Plone.
+Since Plone already uses Bootstrap internally, we only need to load some parts of Bootstrap which does not come with Plone.
 ..
 To find out what parts of Bootstrap Plone uses already, you can look into ``Products/CMFPlone/profiles/dependencies/registry.xml`` or in the Resource Registry TTW.
 ..
-But i would recomment the ``registry.xml`` file because, it is easier to search in.
+But I would recommend the ``registry.xml`` file because, it is easier to search in.
 ..
-So if you search for bootstrap in the ``registry.xml`` you will find out that Plone uses at least the follwing parts of Boostrap already:
+So if you search for bootstrap in the ``registry.xml`` you will find out that Plone uses at least the follwing parts of Bootstrap already:

 ..
 LESS files
 .. **********